a woman and a child playing in a tent

 Once a final divorce settlement agreement has been mediated, drafted, and approved by the spouses and their lawyers, it can be submitted to the court for approval, which is formalized into a custody order.
 The agreement helps provide legal protection and enforceability of the custody arrangements.

-After The Court Rules On Child Custody Can The Order Be Later Changed?
+Once The Court Rules On Child Custody It Be Later Changed?

 Petition to modify child custody order

-After the divorce decree, should there be a change in circumstances of one of the parents, one or both parents may petition the court to modify its order regarding child custody including adjusting the non-custodial parent’s child support obligations.
+Should one of the parents’ circumstances change after the divorce decree, one or both parents may petition the court to modify its child custody order, including changing custodial arrangements and adjusting the non-custodial parent’s child support obligations.

 Unfortunately, these types of hearings are usually heavily contested by the parties.